OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-04.md

 ## 1 John 4:8

-The one who does not love does not know God, because God is love.
+Anyone who does not love does not know God, because God is love.

 ## 1 John 4:9